satsangatech/rooky-annotator/README.md

 ## 🏗 Project Architecture

-Rooky follows a modular frontend architecture within each app directory.
+NostrChess follows a modular frontend architecture within each app directory.
 The main source code resides in the `src/` folder, which is organized as follows:

 - `src/` – Main application source code.
 - `components/` – Reusable UI components (buttons, forms, widgets, etc.).